jhuscott/taskcheck/README.md

 In general, it is recommended to run taskcheck rather frequently and at least once at the beginning of your working day.

+#### Reports

+You can also print simple reports that exploit the `scheduling` UDA filled by Taskcheck to grasp how much time you have to work on which task in which day.
+For
+instance:

+- `taskcheck -r today` will show the tasks planned for today
+- `taskcheck -r 1w` will show the tasks planned for the next week,

 ## Algorithms